 - Pale Gums: Pale, discolored gums may be a sign of a flea problem.
 This can sometimes be linked to anemia, which is often prevalent in kittens and puppies.
 If you notice this, you may need to take your pet to the veterinarian.

-- Flea Dirt: Flea remains, known as flea dirt, is another sign of fleas.
+- Flea Dirt: Flea dirt, or flea droppings, is another sign of fleas.
 It can contain dried blood, but it will look similar to pepper flakes.
 It can usually be found on your pet’s skin, their bedding, carpet, curtains, and on furniture.

 - Flea Activity: Fleas prefer to remain on their host, but they can fall off.
 You may notice these pests hopping around on your drapes, carpet, furniture, and pet bedding.